macs3-project/MACS/README.rst

    Then a pdf file NAME_model.pdf will be generated in your current directory.
 Note, R is required to draw this figure.

-7. The .bdg files are in bedGraph format which can be imported to UCSC genome browser or be converted into even smaller bigWig files.
-Four kinds of bdg files include treat_pileup, control_lambda, treat_pvalue, and treat_qvalue.
+6. The .bdg files are in bedGraph format which can be imported to UCSC genome browser or be converted into even smaller bigWig files.
+There are two kinds of bdg files: treat_pileup, and control_lambda.

-8. NAME_pqtable.txt store the -log10pvalue, -log10qvalue, rank of
-   this pvalue, and number of bp having this pvalue.

 Other useful links
 ==================